The keto diet promises big weight loss, but is it safe?

-If you cut carbs and load up on fat, will you really lose weight, elevate your mood, and boost energy levels?
+If you cut carbs and increase fat, will you really lose weight, elevate your mood, and boost energy levels?
 That’s the promise of the keto (short for “ketogenic”) diet.
 But is keto safe, and does it really work?
 Here’s what you need to know.

 What is the keto diet?

-In short, it’s a low-carb eating plan that sets tight limits on the macronutrients you eat, with a strong emphasis on eating fat.
+In short, it’s a low-carb eating plan with a strong emphasis on fat that sets tight limits on the macronutrients you eat.
 Macronutrients are the three main types of nutrients that people normally eat a fair amount of—carbohydrates, fat, and protein.
 People on the keto diet aim to get about 80 percent of their daily calories from fat, 15 percent from protein, and just 5 percent from carbohydrates.
 The high fat content sets this diet apart from other low-carb diets, such as Atkins.

-The Dietary Guidelines for Americans 2020-2025 does not recommend blanket percentages of protein or carbs, but it does advise adults to limit their saturated fat intake to 10 percent of their daily calories.
-It also recommends that people eat 6 servings of grains and 2 servings of fruit each day, plus generous amounts of starchy vegetables and legumes each week as part of an overall healthy eating pattern—parameters that are not compatible with the rules of keto.
+The American Heart Association advises most healthy adults in the United States to limit their saturated fat intake to 6 percent of their daily calories.
+For a person who eats a 2,000-calorie diet, that’s about 13 grams of saturated fat daily.
+The AHA also recommends that most people eat about 3 servings of fiber-rich whole grains, 2 cups of fruit, and 2 1/2 cups of vegetables (mostly leafy greens) each day as part of an overall healthy eating pattern—parameters that are not compatible with the rules of keto.

 In everyday terms, a typical ketogenic diet limits carbs to between 20 and 50 grams per day.
 One large banana, for reference, has about 31 grams of carbs.